carlbeattie2000/carlbeattie2000/README.md

 - 👋 Hi, I’m @carlbeattie2000
 - I'm 20 years of age
 - 👀 I’m interested in backend development
-- 🌱 I'm currently improving my python and javascript
+- 🌱 I'm currently improving my Python and Javascript
-- 💞️ I’m looking to collaborate on open source projects
+- 💞️ I’m looking to collaborate on open source projects, and or work.
 - 📫 How to reach me 12beattiecastp@gmail.com

 <!---